 |Summer Term||ARCH 6002.03: Free Lab|

 This course investigates building and the transfer of building knowledge across cultures.
 It is intended to give a background to participating in architectural design-build projects where there are minimal resources.

 This course investigates how to start the process of project development in a profit and not-for-profit context.
 It includes making a business case while working with communities and technological innovation.

 |Fall Term||ARCH 9011.12: MEDS Thesis

-A written or a project-based thesis that investigates a particular building technology or community-based issue that is derived from experiences during the Design-Build project in ARCH 6002 and ARCH 5013.
+Beginning in August, a written or a project-based thesis investigates a particular building technology or community-based issue that is derived from experiences during the Design-Build project in ARCH 5013 and ARCH 6002.
 Generally, students elect to study construction from a building science perspective or the design and its processes from the perspective of a particular discipline in the humanities or social sciences.
 For thesis completion, a thesis document must be submitted to the university by December, or the student must register for MEDS Thesis Continuation in the winter semester.

 Teachers and lecturers

 For tuition information, please see the Graduate Studies program fee schedule.
 (Fees for Canadian students are on page 1; differential fees for international students are on page 6.)